xpladev/docs/content/en/docs/develop/core-modules/governance.md

 - **Proposal submission:** Proposal is submitted to the blockchain with a deposit.
 - **Vote:** Once deposit reaches a certain value (`MinDeposit`), proposal is confirmed and vote opens.
-Bonded Xpla holders can then send `TxGovVote` transactions to vote on the proposal.
+Bonded XPLA holders can then send `TxGovVote` transactions to vote on the proposal.
 - If the proposal involves a software upgrade:
     - **Signal:** Validators start signaling that they are ready to switch to the